 - May be more prone to premature malfunctions/a little fussier to work with

-As counterintuitive as it seems, it can be nice to use a lighter-weight, more portable heavy duty sewing machine.
+As counterintuitive as it seems, it can be nice to use a lighter-weight, more portable machine.
 And truly, this unit’s price is amazingly affordable compared to other similar machines!
 If you want to keep your wallet and your closet full, try this one for yourself today!

-This is the machine you imagine when you think of heavy duty sewing machines.
+This is the machine that is worthy of your consideration.
 It’s strong and beautiful just like you!
 It won’t flinch in the face of big jobs.
 In fact, you can thread through heavy materials and multiple layers like butter without a sweat!
 How does the Janome HD3000 do it all so effortlessly?

 - Big and Powerful, Plus Lots of Extras